 The NDA Process.
 If the necessary clinical trials are successfully completed, the results of the preclinical trials and the clinical trials, together with other detailed information, including information on the manufacture and composition of the product, are submitted to the FDA in the form of an NDA requesting approval to market the product for one or more indications.
 Before approving an NDA, the FDA usually will inspect the facility(ies) at which the product is manufactured, and will not approve the product unless it finds that cGMP compliance is satisfactory.
 If the FDA determines the NDA is not acceptable, the FDA may outline the deficiencies in the NDA and often will request additional information.
 Notwithstanding the submission of any requested additional testing or information, the FDA ultimately may decide that the application does not satisfy the criteria for approval.
 After approval, certain changes to the approved product, such as adding new indications, manufacturing changes, or additional labeling claims will require submittal of a new NDA or, in some instances, an NDA supplement, for further FDA review and approval.
-Post-approval marketing of products in larger patient populations than were studied during development can lead to new findings about the safety or efficacy of the product from the market.
+Post-approval marketing of products in larger patient populations than were studied during development can lead to new findings about the safety or efficacy of the products.
+This information can lead to a product sponsor's requesting approval for and/or the FDA requiring changes in the labeling of the product or even the withdrawal of the products from the market.
 The testing and approval process requires substantial time, effort, and financial resources, and we cannot be sure that any approval will be granted on a timely basis, if at all.